Measuring and Metrics: The Secret Way to Get Lean

 Why measure?
-Virtually every measure I’ve worked with has told me something about the business that our instinct didn’t (and couldn’t) tell us.
-It’s what really is happening in your business.
+Virtually every measure I’ve worked with has told me and my clients something about the business that our instinct didn’t, and couldn’t, tell us.
+It’s what is really happening in your business.

 Unfortunately, as anyone who has tried to create metrics will tell you, it is not as simple as it seems.
 Most people start with good – and big – intentions, but they typically run into trouble in two ways.

 First, plan to spend some time on it.
 This is going to take you and your team 5-10 hours to talk about and think through.

-This will take some time – your first answer might be “Serve customers well,” but after some time (and asking yourself how you’re going to measure that), you’ll get to, “Meeting with the VP of Marketing once a quarter and with the CEO once a year” or “Completing the customer needs assessment once a year.”
+This will take some time – your first answer might be, “Serve customers well”.
+But, after some time, and asking yourself how you’re going to measure that, you’ll get to, “Meeting with the VP of Marketing once a quarter and with the CEO once a year” or “Completing the customer needs assessment once a year.”

 I read a great example a few years ago about a company that gave everyone different colored marbles, and each day people dropped the appropriate marble in a jar as they left for the day.
 At the end of the month, someone counted the different color marbles.
+It’s a simple visual system that lets everyone know at a glance where you stand.
 Similarly, I often recommend using a simple sheet of paper with check marks when possible.

-Getting back to the Board meeting, let’s combine the two thoughts – selling smart, and getting lean.
+Let’s combine the two thoughts – selling smart, and getting lean.

-– Proportion of customers who buy more than one offering
+Proportion of customers who buy more than one offering

-– Proportion of proposals accepted
+Proportion of proposals accepted

-– Profitability of each job/project (if it’s hard to measure, just use Hight/Medium/Low)
+Profitability of each job/project (if it’s hard to measure, just use Hight/Medium/Low)

-– Number of hours needed to close a prospect
+Number of hours needed to close a prospect

 Conversion rate of a single page on your website